 Child and Adolescent Needs and Strengths Assessment (CANS): A comprehensive and developmentally appropriate child welfare assessment required by Texas Family Code § 266.012.
 This definition does not refer to the CANS assessment used to determine eligibility for mental health rehabilitative services and mental health targeted case management services.
 It is a multi-purpose tool that links the assessment and service planning process.
 It was developed with the goal of improving permanency, safety, and improved quality of life.
 This structured assessment of the youth and their caregiver assists in the identification of appropriate actions to address a need or to support a strength.
-In this way, the CANS provides decision support for the service planning process.
+In this way, the CANS provide decision support for the service planning process.
 Available subsequent reassessments using the CANS tool also provide information about the appropriateness of the service plan and whether individual goals and outcomes are being achieved.

-Child's Placement Information: DFPS shares information about a child with [SSCC Name] in order for [SSCC Name] to assess and make recommendations for the child's placement in a paid foster care setting.
-Placement information may vary between DFPS and SSCC initiated placement referrals, but, in general, the following placement information is shared with [SSCC Name] based on timeframes set within the Operations Manual:
+Child's Placement Information: DFPS shares information about a child with 4Kids4Families for 4Kids4Families to assess and make recommendations for the child's placement in a paid foster care setting.
+Placement information may vary between DFPS and SSCC initiated placement referrals, but, in general, the following placement information is shared with 4Kids4Families based on timeframes set within the Operations Manual:

-- Alternative Application for Placement of Children in Residential Care (Form K-908-2087 excluding level of care information); - Application for Placement of Child in Residential Care Form 2087 excluding level of care information); - Court orders/affidavit; - Visitation plans with siblings, parents, or other family member and fictive kin (if established); - Birth verification/certificate; - Social Security card or number (if available); - Education portfolio; - Medicaid and STAR Health cards or qualifying information (if available); - Any relevant external documentation (i.e., assessments, evaluations, or therapy notes) related to the care of the child; - Signed Placement Authorization (2085FC); - Signed Medical Consenter (2085B); - Signed Education Decision-Maker (2085E); and
+- Alternative Application for Placement of Children in Residential Care (Form K-908-2087 excluding level of care information); Alternative Application for Placement of Children in Residential Care (Form K-908-2087 excluding level of care information); - Application for Placement of Child in Residential Care Form 2087 excluding level of care information); Application for Placement of Child in Residential Care Form 2087 excluding level of care information); - Court orders/affidavit; - Visitation plans with siblings, parents, or other family member and fictive kin (if established); - Birth verification/certificate: - Social Security card or number (if available); - Education portfolio; - Medicaid and STAR Health cards or qualifying information (if available); - Any relevant external documentation (i.e. assessments, evaluations, or therapy notes) related to the care of the child; - Signed Placement Authorization (2085FC); - Signed Medical Consenter (2085B);